Bira/octopus-carnival/_drafts/lets-read-dungeon-fantasy.md

   need to make a character.

 - **Spells** contains the magic system and all the spells used in the game.
-You need this if you're playing a caster.
+You need this if you're making a spellcaster.

 - **Exploits**, which is your Game Master's Guide with everything you need to run the game.